jbshep/conversational-python-legacy/chapters/ch1_basicio_types.md

 cats = input("How many cats do you have? ")
 cats = int(cats)
 cats = cats + 4
-print("In a month’s time, you will have", cats, "cats.")
+print("In a month's time, you will have", cats, "cats.")
 ```
 \end{codelisting}